Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/heuristics/heuristic-steepness.md

 grand_parent: Pathfinding
 parent: 🝰 Heuristics
 title: 🝰 Steepness
-subtitle: Favor flat paths
+subtitle: Favor flat trajectories.
-summary: The **Steepness** heuristic node ...
+summary: The **Steepness** heuristic uses the edge angle against an up vector to compute a dot product that is used to determine whether the edge should be considered flat or not.
 splash: icons/icon_pathfinding-edges.svg
 color: param
 tagged: